MF57/central/README.md

 **src** - ip:port of the host which is the source of measurement requests<br>
 **dst** - ip:port of the host which is the destination of measurement requests<br>

 This request will remove process of measuring.
-However the gathered data is still there, so it can be still get.
-Also starting new measurement for the same hosts again will be merged with the old data while queried.

 Example: